Scattered Mixture-of-Experts Implementation: Method

 \subsubsection{SMoE Multi-layer Perceptron (SMoE MLP)}

 In the context of an SMoE MLP, we can reduce the memory footprint even further.
 The MLP requires two linear transformations, and could be naively implemented with two \parallellinear operations set to perform scatter-to-scatter transformations.
 However, we can configure these two linear transforms to be scattered-to-grouped then grouped-to-scattered respectively.
-This means that for each \parallellinear transform in the SMoE MLP, only one \texttt{group} operation would be required.
+This will allow each \parallellinear transform in the SMoE MLP to require only one \texttt{group} operation during the backward pass.